Picking the Right File for Print or Screen

 However, we recognize those parameters may still be too vague.
 The file size (from KB to MB to GB) may indicate your overall image size, but there are more informative details to look at during selection: DPI and Dimensions.
 They go hand in hand, so don’t be fooled into checking one without the other.

-• Dimensions: This refers to the dimensions of your image, whether you’re using pixels for screen or inches for print.
+This refers to the dimensions of your image, whether you’re using pixels for screen or inches for print.

-• For print, it may be easiest to understand by example.
+• For Print: It may be easiest to understand by example.
 Let’s say you have an image you want to use in a print piece.
 The image is 5 inches wide at 72dpi.
 The dimension may be the size you need—but not at 72dpi.
 When you adjust the DPI to 300 for print, the dimensions will get smaller.
-In this case, you have a few options: you can change the photo size in the layout to accommodate the smaller dimension; you can find a different image that supports the original 5-inch size at 300dpi; or you can check with your photographer (or the HALO 22 team) to see if the image can be enlarged without becoming too blurry or pixelated.
+When images are smaller than you need, you have a few options:

 Screencap of image resolution and dimensions in Photoshop.